KarenaLab/ToolBox/the_rules/readme.md

 from personal_tools import * 			# Avoid wild cards import.
 ```

+3. Setup/Config
+	1. Set your environment variables or configuration variables here, it is expected that it does not change frequently.

+4. Functions
+	1. Write your functions, sequence is not a must, but matters,
+	2. Remember about internal functions (and variables) starting with an underline,

+5. Program (or your main function)
+	1. Where the magic happens :)
+	2. Do not be lazy, do your code step by step will help you to remember six months later,

 #### Rules - Data Science
 1. Try to use all information traffic and storage by numpy,